Year 2024 South Africa

 project design

-Six of the nine gardens are led by youths called “Ecochamps” and are located in the youths’ nearby villages, encouraging their sustained engagement in local agriculture.
-The other three gardens—located in two community areas and one school—are bigger, and each site was selected for its potential to serve as a focal point and learning space for over 100 direct participants.
-These three “hubs” serve as educational centers for enhancing agricultural productivity among neighboring farmers and educators.
-The aim of these climate-smart gardens is to improve soil quality and moisture retention through methods like composting, mulching, rainfall harvesting, and cover cropping, boosting the soil's water-holding capacity and resilience to drought, floods, cold, and erosion.
+Eight of the eleven gardens are led by youths called “Ecochamps” and are located in the youths’ nearby villages, encouraging their sustained engagement in local agriculture.
+The other three gardens—located in two community areas and one school—are bigger, and each site was selected for its potential to serve as a focal point and educational center for enhancing agricultural productivity among over 100 neighboring farmers and educators.
+The aim of these climate-smart gardens was to improve soil quality and moisture retention through methods like composting, mulching, rainfall harvesting, and cover cropping, boosting the soil's water-holding capacity and resilience to drought, floods, cold, and erosion.
 These practices enhance agricultural stability, ensuring crops can thrive across diverse environmental conditions, leading to consistent food production and availability.
-Community members are also engaged through practical demonstrations and peer learning, with an emphasis on reduced pesticide use, aiming to restore healthy soil practices.
-Additionally, seed management and smart harvesting techniques are implemented to increase yields and reduce losses from pests and decay.

 Photo credits: ERS